digicatapult/veritable-poc/README.md

-# Fly2Plan Three Agent SSI Demo
+# Veritable Three Agent SSI Demo

-This is the first version of the three-agent-based proof of concept SSI system for Fly2Plan.
+This is the first version of the three-agent-based proof of concept SSI system for Veritable.

 ---

-## Fly2Plan Three Agent SSI Demo: The Larger Context
+## Veritable Three Agent SSI Demo: The Larger Context

 Evidently, there's a larger context for this codebase, that we should bear in mind here.
-This frontend application, together with all the related customised backend elements, has been build as part of _Use Case 4_ ( _UC4_ ) in the Fly2Plan project.
+This frontend application, together with all the related customised backend elements, has been build as part of _Use Case 4_ ( _UC4_ ) in the Veritable project.

 A more polished second version, will be made available as a separate open-source repository, in due course.

 ---

-## Fly2Plan Three Agent SSI Demo: Overview
+## Veritable Three Agent SSI Demo: Overview

 From a high-level point of view, this project is simply a _three-agent-based_ Self-Sovereign Identity ( _SSI_ ) proof of concept ( _PoC_ ) system.
 In this application, each _Agent_ has a distinct role, meaning they cover all the basic agent _types_ that one can observe in virtually every SSI example out there ( e.g. the famous _"Fundamental Building Block of SSI"_ diagram available on **[Wikipedia](https://en.wikipedia.org/wiki/Self-sovereign_identity#/media/File:Decentralized-identifiers-dids-the-fundamental-building-block-of-selfsovereign-identity-ssi-37-1024_DIDs-enable-digitally-signed-verifiable-claims.jpg)** ).
 That is to say, the _trust-triangle_ presented here, includes the usual _Issuer Agent_, _Holder Agent_ and _Verifier Agent_.